gavoja/aemsync/README.md

 -t: Comma separated list of target hosts; default is http://admin:admin@localhost:4502.
 -w: Folder to watch; default is current.
 -i: Update interval; default is 300ms.
--f: Anymatch filter; any file matching the pattern will be skipped.
+-e: Anymatch exclude filter; any file matching the pattern will be skipped.
 -d: Enable debug mode.
 ```